 How to apply

 We try to make applying to study at the University of Salford as flexible and straightforward as possible.
-On this page you can find out how to make an application to start university in September 2021.
+On this page you can find out how to make an application, either through Clearing or Adjustment for September 2021 entry, or to start university in September 2022.

 Applicant Support Sessions

 We have a range of presentations and virtual Q&A sessions to help introduce you to some of the key topics around going to university.
 This includes information on personal statements, student finance, subject choices and many others.

 The majority of our undergraduate applications are made via UCAS: your school of college should help you access this service, and will give you a buzzword which you will need in order to register.
 You can also use this service if you’re applying independently, both in the UK and overseas.

 When you apply to study a course at Salford via UCAS, you’ll be required to provide the institution codes.
 Make sure that you enter the codes as below:

 - Campus code: there are no campus codes at Salford - please leave this section blank.

 You’ll also be asked to pay a fee for your application.
 Please refer to the UCAS website for more information about costs, and how you can pay for your application.

 We accept a number of qualifications, from A/AS levels to BTEC awards, to the International Baccalaureate.
 To find out more details about the qualifications we accept, take a look at our course pages and select the course you wish to apply for.